Stagecoach in Lincolnshire

-Stagecoach Lincolnshire is a bus company, formerly known as Lincolnshire RoadCar, which runs services throughout Lincolnshire.

-Stagecoach in Lincolnshire is the trading name of the Lincolnshire Road Car Company Limited, which is a subsidiary of the Stagecoach Group, and part of its East Midlands division.
+Stagecoach in Lincolnshire is a bus company, formerly known as Lincolnshire RoadCar, operating services throughout Lincolnshire.
+The company is a division of Stagecoach East Midlands, which is a subsidiary of the Stagecoach Group.

 History

+Lincolnshire Road Car Company

 The Lincolnshire Road Car Company was formed in 1928 after being renamed from the Lincoln-based Silver Queen Motor Omnibus Company, which was first formed in 1922 and initially ran services to Grantham and Louth.
 Lincolnshire Road Car had acquired a number of independent operators before joining the Tilling Group in 1929, then going on to acquire the Lincolnshire operations of United Automobile Services in 1931.
-Under the Transport Act 1968 Lincolnshire Road Car, by then a part of the state-owned Transport Holding Company, became part of the National Bus Company.
+Under the Transport Act 1968, Lincolnshire Road Car, by then a part of the state-owned Transport Holding Company, became part of the National Bus Company.

-The company ran services from throughout the county of Lincolnshire including some services over the county boundaries to such towns as Newark-on-Trent.
-Many rural services ran from Lincoln St. Marks Bus Station to the outlying villages surrounding the city.
+The company ran services from throughout the county of Lincolnshire including some services over the county boundaries to such towns as Newark-on-Trent and Retford in Nottinghamshire as well as Kingston upon Hull and Goole in the East Riding of Yorkshire.
+Many rural services ran from Lincoln's St. Marks Bus Station to the outlying villages surrounding the city.
 Although these services ran within the city boundary, passengers were not allowed to use them for internal journeys within the city.
 Bus services within the city of Lincoln were provided by Lincoln City (Corporation) Transport.
 Lincolnshire Road Car not only provided long-distance services within the county but also town services within many towns in the county, such as Louth and Sleaford.